Emergence of higher-order interactions in systems of coupled Kuramoto oscillators with time delay: Abstract

 \section{Abstract}

-Understanding the mechanisms that govern collective synchronization is a paramount task in nonlinear dynamics.
-While higher-order (many-body) interactions have recently emerged as a powerful framework for capturing collective behaviors, real-world examples regarding dynamics remain scarce.
-Here, we show that higher-order interactions naturally emerge from time-delayed pairwise coupling in Kuramoto oscillators.
-By expanding the delay term up to second order in the coupling strength, we derive an effective Kuramoto model featuring both two-body and three-body interactions, but without delay, hence, easier to be analyzed.
-Numerical simulations show that this reduced model can reproduce the bistability and synchronization transitions of the original time-delayed system.
-Furthermore, applying the Ott–Antonsen ansatz, we obtain a stability diagram for incoherent and synchronized states that closely matches the results of the original model.
-Our findings reveal that time delays can be effectively recast in the form of higher-order interactions, offering a new perspective on how delayed interactions shape the dynamics.
+We show that higher-order interactions naturally emerge from time-delayed pairwise coupling in Kuramoto oscillators.
+By expanding the delayed pairwise coupling to the second order, we derive a delay-free Kuramoto model possessing both pairwise and three-body interactions.
+Numerical simulations and stability analysis demonstrate that the three-body Kuramoto model and the time-delayed pairwise Kuramoto model exhibit qualitatively consistent synchronization transitions under appropriate conditions.
+In particular, the bistability arising in the time-delayed Kuramoto model is accounted for by the three-body interactions.
+Our findings reveal that time delays can be recast effectively as higher-order interactions, providing an insight into how coupling delays shape collective dynamics.